valdeezzee/project_template/README.md

 - There is a need for prostheic arm training
 - Mitigating phantom limb pain
+- A large increase in the number of amputees is expected due to rising obesity rates

 (I tell sutdents to answer the questions, one paragaph each to start if you are lost)